 Wisconsin is an employment-at-will state, which means both employers and employees can terminate their work relationship at any time without a specific reason.
 Unless there’s a different contract in place, an employer can let an employee go whenever, and the employee can also quit whenever they choose.
 This applies to most individuals unless there’s a contract or employment agreement that takes precedence.

 There are exceptions to employment-at-will, particularly concerning protected groups.
 Termination based on discrimination, such as race, religion, gender or disability, is not allowed.
 When an employee resigns or is terminated, the employer is obligated to provide the final paycheck on or before the subsequent regular payday.
-It’s important to note that this requirement does not extend to sales agents who are remunerated on a commission basis.
+This requirement does not extend to sales agents who are remunerated on a commission basis.

 When navigating Wisconsin labor laws and termination procedures, ensure you’re equipped with financial clarity.
 Our Paycheck Calculator allows you to estimate your earnings after accounting for taxes and deductions, tailored to your state’s tax laws.